jonatasbvt/space-invaders/README.md

 # space-invaders

-Recreated the project from "Tech with Tim" with some modifications, using pygame.
-Thanks for your awesome work!!
+Recreated the project from "Tech with Tim" with some modifications, using pygame lib.
 This is simple game, based on original space invaders, but with some cool features.

-Download and check it.
+Download and check it!

-## Requirements
+<b>Requirements (to run from source)</b>

 pygame 2.0.0 <br>
 python 3.9.0